The Call from Within

 Marriage is about two souls who put their individual needs aside, and commit themselves 100% to the success of the relationship.

 The Ultimate Goal

-Aside for the bride and grooms' commitment to each other, Jewish marriage involves an additional two commitments.
-Firstly, it is a commitment to the continuity of the Jewish nation.
-Jewish parents raising Jewish children with Jewish values is our non-violent way of combating the Crusaders, Chmielnicki, Hitler, and all the other bigots who aspired to relegate the Jewish people to the annals of history.
+Aside for the bride and groom’s commitment to each other, Jewish marriage involves an additional two commitments.
+First, it is a commitment to the continuity of the Jewish nation.
+Jewish parents raising Jewish children with Jewish values is our nonviolent way of combating the Crusaders, Chmielnicki, Hitler, and all the other bigots who aspired to relegate the Jewish people to the annals of history.